wooldridge/entity-viewer-reactive/README.md

 # Setup

 1. Create an instance of Elasticsearch that will support the application.
-This can be done in various ways, e.g. a. via ReactiveSearch's hosted product (https://www.reactivesearch.io/) or b. via Elasticsearch's products (https://www.elastic.co/downloads/).
+This can be done in various ways, e.g. a. via ReactiveSearch's hosted product (https://www.reactivesearch.io/) or b. via Elasticsearch's products directly (https://www.elastic.co/downloads/).

 2. Load the application data into your Elasticsearch instance.